Townsville City Council is actively managing the tender and allocation of land in the Lansdown Eco-Industrial Precinct.

 In January 2024, the TECH Project was granted $16 million in funding, split equally between the Commonwealth and the State Government.
 This is supporting Queensland Pacific Metals to complete the Bankable Feasibility Study.
 Work has commenced on bench scale test work with pilot test work planned for mid-2026.
 Completion of the Bankable Feasibility Study is expected in early fourth quarter 2026.

-After its full development, the program is expected to create 2000+ jobs in and around Townsville.
-It is expected to operate for at least 30 years, helping create jobs for the workforce of Townsville.
+After its full development, the Northern Quartz Campus is expected to create over 2,000 permanent jobs in and around Townsville.
+The production facilities will operate for at least 30 years, helping create exciting and meaningful career opportunities for the people of Townsville.